 - extensible enough for complex data transformations and reporting

-- far faster than ETL tools, and without using DBs or bigger servers
+- faster than SQL and ETL tools, without the DB or server overhead

 - executed (not compiled!) in real-time, batch, CLI, API, and GUI ops